W95Psp/EatAlert/README.md

 ## Why ?
 <!--- en -->
 At home, my parents used to shout "We're eating" each time we was eating in family.
-The fact is that sometimes, the communication isn't really perfect, and it's really boring.
+The fact is that sometimes, the communication wasn't really perfect, and it was really boring.

 (My ears were bored, in fact)